l7mp/learning-go/99-labs/04-immutability/README.md

 > ✅ **Check**
 >
-> Run the below test in `99-labs/code/splitdim` to check whether you have successfully completed the exercise.
+> Run the below test in `99-labs/code/splitdim` to check whether you have successfully completed the task.
 If all goes well, you should see the output `PASS`.
 > ``` sh
-> go test ./... --tags=httphandler,api,localconstructor,reset,transfer,accounts,clear -v
+> go test ./... --tags=httphandler,api,localconstructor,reset,transfer,accounts,clear -v -count 1
 > PASS
 > ```
 > Note that the splitdim app and the key-value must both run for the tests to pass

 ## Deploy to Kubernetes

 Once the local tests run, we can actually deploy the application to Kubernetes.
-To simplify this, we package the manifests necessary to build the container image for the key-value store and deploy it to Kubernetes; your job will be to build, deploy and expose the `splitdim` web app component.
+To simplify this, we packaged the manifests necessary to build the container image for the key-value store and deploy it to Kubernetes; your job will be to build, deploy and expose the `splitdim` web app component.

 1. Make sure that Kubernetes is running (`minikube start`) and the Minikube load-balancer is functional (`minikube tunnel` is running in a terminal).